hosein-fanai/Pits-and-Orbs/readme.md

 # Pits and Orbs Environment as a Multi-Agents System
 ## Description
-A simple game written from scratch in python that has two modes: Terminal Printing and PyGame Window.
-To switch between these modes simply change this argument as following: ```pygame_mode=True``` to have a nice PyGame enabling you to play the game manually.
+A simple game written from scratch in Python that has two modes: Terminal Printing and PyGame Window.
+To switch between these modes simply change this argument as follows: ```pygame_mode=True``` to have a nice PyGame enabling you to play the game manually.
 The environment only allows players (or agents) to take 4 types of actions: ```Turn Right - Move Forward - Pick Orb Up - Put Orb Down```.
 It is obvious that ```Move Forward``` action means that the player moves to the next cell in the direction that it is in without crossing the boundaries.
-This argument is available in various files, classes and functions, such as ```game.pits_and_orbs.PitsAndOrbs```, ```environment.pits_and_orbs_env.PitsAndOrbsEnv``` and ```utils.make_env```.
+This argument is available in various files, classes, and functions, such as ```game.pits_and_orbs.PitsAndOrbs```, ```environment.pits_and_orbs_env.PitsAndOrbsEnv``` and ```utils.make_env```.
 To build the game simply use the following:

 ```bash
 python3 ./game/setup.py build